ekmixon/orca-securechange/README.md

 * Download the package from the [release]( https://github.com/Tufin/orca-securechange/releases) tab on Github.

-* Obtain an Orca token for the bearer authentication
+* Create an Orca token for the bearer authentication.

 * Create a Group-Change workflow in SecureChange.
-The first step of the workflow should include the following fields types and names.
+The first step of the workflow should include the following field types and names.
 The package comes with default names which can be changed after installation.

     * Workflow name: Orca Group Change
     * First step name: Submit network object group request